johnobodai/alu-higher_level_programming/README.md

-this is my initial commit
+this is my readme file